KARC logo

 Amateur Radio during Emergencies

-There is NO REQUIREMENT to be a Kingston ARC member to use this repeater.
+There is NO REQUIREMENT to be a Kingston ARC member to use these repeaters.

 The Kingston Amateur Radio Club maintains the voice repeaters VE3KBR, and VE3KAR in Kingston, open to all Amateurs.
-Our thanks to Highland Communications for the location of VE3KBR at their site in Kingston and to and the Kingston Psychiatric Hospital, site of VE3KAR.
+Our thanks to GlenTel Communications (formerly Highland Communications) for the location of VE3KBR at their site in Kingston and at Claredon Station, site of VE3KAR.

 There is no autopatch available.
-Linking to IRLP and EchoLink is available.
-If you use our repeater please help us maintain it by supporting the Kingston A.R.C. by becoming a member.
+Linking to IRLP and EchoLink is available on VE3KBR.
+If you use our repeaters please help us maintain it by supporting the Kingston A.R.C. by becoming a member.

-Transparent to the user, the flexibility of the repeater system has been enhanced by the addition of an Internet Radio Linking Project (IRLP) node, EchoLink Node, and Announcements on Demand using Echo Station.
+Transparent to the user, the flexibility of the repeater system has been enhanced by the addition of an Internet Radio Linking Project (IRLP) node, EchoLink Node on VE3KBR.

 Thanks to our local Amateurs who support the IRLP Node, the IRLP system is freely accessible by any Amateur in the area.
 IRLP provides RF to RF worldwide connections using the Internet.
 The Node itself is located at Altair Electronics who also supplies our IRLP internet connection.
 Node owner is Les, VE3KFS.
 For more information on IRLP see our IRLP page.